sin5ddd/mcp-sqlew/assets/sample-commands/sqw-secretary.md

 >
 > Linked to existing "api-authentication-method" decision.
 >
+> **Related Constraints Found** (v4.0 auto-suggestion):
+> - "All API endpoints must verify JWT tokens" (security, score: 78)
+> - "Token refresh must use rotation strategy" (security, score: 65)
+>
-> Should I create a constraint requiring all tokens follow this structure?
+> Should I link these constraints?
+Should I create a new constraint requiring all tokens follow this structure?

 ## When to Use